During the 1400’s there was an apt expression: “No man should die who can afford cinnamon.”

 Cassia, ginger, turmeric, pepper and cardamom as well as the coveted cinnamon established this land on the global market, even centuries ago.
 The origin of the spices was kept a strict secret by those bringing these spices into different parts of the world, which caused the merchants and consumers to come up with intriguing tales and legends, lending the spice trade a sense of deep mystery.
 This industry played a key role in various events and developments, one of which was the very discovery of America.
 This discovery was as a result of the European determination to establish their own spice trade, so that the Arab merchants no longer had the monopoly.

-We have learnt from our parents over the years especially the Durban to Joburg residents that ‘buy in bulk’ from the Spice Emporium at Gateway so you are stocked up until your next drive or fly down to Durban.
+As South African Indians we’ve learnt over the years especially the Durban-to-Joburg Indian that ‘buy in bulk’ from your Durban Indian Spice store will keep you stocked up until your next drive or fly-down to Durban.
 Don’t cringe at my statement as you know I am right.

 |Adrak||Ginger||Used as fresh and also Dried Powder form, see “Sonth”|